yc930401/face_recognition/README.md

 # face_recognition
-Face Recognition with OpenCV and CNN
+Face Recognition with OpenCV, CNN and KNN

 ## Introduction
 In this project, I built three models for face recognition: OpenCV LBPHFaceRecognizer, CNN and KNN.